 - Publish your assignment in two categories: White Paper and the category for Your Username.

 - Give your post the title White Paper–Username, substituting your own username, of course.

-- Read the Model White Paper carefully and follow its methods.
+- Browse the Model White Paper for guidance and follow its sloppy methods.